 - This conference enables all the parties in the dispute to meet and talk about the matter.
-Healthcare staff and other professionals should explain clearly the options available, give their opinion and reasons to support that opinion. - · Meeting with senior medical staff members. - Senior medical staff members may be invited to provide a second opinion. - Giving the family members time to think through the situation. - This option is only available if it is not an emergency. - Making an official complaint. - When making a complaint about a health professional, you should contact the: - health professional's employer, and - professional board, council or association representing that profession.
+Healthcare staff and other professionals should explain clearly the options available, give their opinion and reasons to support that opinion. - · Meeting with senior medical staff members. - Senior medical staff members may be invited to provide a second opinion. - · Giving the family members time to think through the situation. - This option is only available if it is not an emergency. - · Making an official complaint. - When making a complaint about a health professional, you should contact the: - \ health professional's employer, and - \ professional board, council or association representing that profession.

 Who is the complaint about?
-Who to contact Donee or deputy Office of the Public Guardian (OPG) Healthcare professionals Organisation employing the healthcare professionals • Doctors Singapore Medical CouncilSingapore Medical Association Nurses and midwives Singapore Nursing Board • Dentists Singapore Dental CouncilSingapore Dental Association Social worker Organisation employing the social worker Singapore Association of Social Workers
+Who to contact Donee or Deputy Office of the Public Guardian (OPG) Healthcare professionals Organisation employing the healthcare professionals Doctors Singapore Medical Council Singapore Medical Association Nurses and midwives Singapore Nursing Board Dentists Singapore Dental Council Singapore Dental Association Social worker Organisation employing the social worker Social Work Accreditation and Advisory Board